Updated April 8, 2026

 favourite-travel-gear-hacks

 The Amazon links on this post are affiliate links.
-If you click on one to buy something, you don’t pay more, but this website earns a small commission that helps pay the costs of maintaining the site.
-So, thank you.
+If you click on one to buy something, you don’t pay more, but Packing Light Travel earns a small commission which helps pay the costs of maintaining the site.
+Thank you for your support.

 SaveSave